 – Create a firewall rule set for VPN inbound traffic UDP 1701, UDP 500, UDP 4500, and ESP protocol 50 if your device requires it.

 – Ensure the VPN interface or zone has the correct allow rules for the VPN clients to reach the LAN or required destinations.
+One click vpn for pc: how to set up, top providers, pricing, and tips for Windows users 2026

 7 Commit and save